 6 Perks of Hiring a Summer Nanny

-Spend a stress-free season with a summer sitter.
+Spend a stress-free season with a summer nanny.

-Between summer camps, soccer practices and play dates, summer time means transportation to and from different places, and multiple kids means multiple activities, drop-off points and pick-up times.
-When it comes down to it, we all need a little help, and hiring a summertime nanny can greatly reduce the stress that comes with inevitable seasonal upheaval of our daily routines.
+Between summer camps, soccer practices and play dates, summertime means transportation to and from different places, and multiple kids means multiple activities, drop-off points and pick-up times.
+When it comes down to it, we all need a little help, and hiring a summer nanny can greatly reduce the stress that comes with inevitable seasonal upheaval of our daily routines.

-When the Gross family of Southern California struggled to organize summer's chaos, mom and dad tried out a few different approaches to balance their two kids' very different playtime needs.
+When the Gross family of San Francisco struggled to organize summer's chaos, mom and dad tried out a few different approaches to balance their two kids' very different playtime needs.

 The Gross' decision to hire a nanny proved a great way to instill order to the whole household.
 Both parents work long hours, so balancing the demands of their jobs with the active lives of their 9 and 10-year-old kids is a constant challenge, says Gross.
 Having a nanny allows their children to have downtime and flexibility when school is out, while still engaging in fun and educational activities all summer long.